jimasp/behave-vsc/README.md

             ├── shared_steps.py
             ├── db_steps.py
             └── web_steps.py
+    ```

 - The default behave working directory is the project root.
-- As per behave, *without additional configuration*, features will only be discovered if:
+- As per behave itself, *without additional configuration*, features will only be discovered if:
-  - (a) you have a `features` folder in your project root, or
+  - (a) you have a `features/steps` folder in your project root, or
   - (b) you have a `steps` folder in your project root
-- If you do not have a `features` or `steps` folder in the project root, or you want to change your behave working directory, then you can configure the extension to find them elsewhere.
-See [advanced project configuration](#advanced-project-configuration) for information on how to configure the extension for your project structure.
+- Beyond either of those simple cases, feature/step discovery is based on the extension `behaveWorkingDirectory` setting and the the behave configuration file `paths` setting.
+- If you are having trouble with the extension finding your feature/step files, see [advanced project configuration](#advanced-project-configuration) for more information.

 ---